National Institute of Statistics and Geography

 It is the institution responsible for conducting the Censo General de Población y Vivienda every ten years; as well as the economic census every five years and the agricultural, livestock and forestry census of the country.
 The job of gathering statistical information of the Institute includes the monthly gross domestic product, consumer trust surveys and proportion of commercial samples; employment and occupation statistics, domestic and couple violence; as well as many other jobs that are the basis of studies and projections to other governmental institutions.

-The Institute headquarters are in Aguascalientes City, in Aguascalientes, Mexico.
+The Institute headquarters are in the city of Aguascalientes in central Mexico.